gesistsa/sweater/paper/benchmark.md

     ## Warning: Some expressions had a GC in every iteration; so filtering is disabled.

     ## Warning: Some expressions had a GC in every iteration; so filtering is disabled.

-    ## Warning: Some expressions had a GC in every iteration; so filtering is disabled.

 ``` r
 res %>% map_dfr(~.[1,3]) %>% dplyr::mutate(stab_length = stab_length)